 Birthdays are not religious celebrations, they are secular, therefore they are not able to be "pagan" any more than Independence Day or wedding anniversaries.

 Origen tried to apply guilt by association, but he misunderstood who kept a birthday in the Bible as well as what the nature of uncleanness is in Leviticus.
 We know the accusation that only pagans observed birthdays is false.
+We don't find it compelling to stop just because someone was killed on the day.
 We know the uncleanness was ceremonial only, and does not apply in the New Covenant.
 So, any guilt by association is removed.

 What is left?
 Nothing much at all.
 I would say birthday celebrations come out rather clean in this investigation.
 Seems to me that makes the answer 'yes'.
 Yes, Christians may celebrate birthdays.